vas3k/pepic/README.md

   <h1>PEPIC</h1>
 </div>

-PEPIC is a small proxy for uploading and serving pictures and videos.
+PEPIC is a small proxy for uploading, serving and converting pictures and videos.
 I use it for my [pet-projects](https://github.com/vas3k/vas3k.club) and on [my blog](https://vas3k.com).
-PEPIC can convert, resize and optimize media files in-flight to save you monies and bandwidth.
-And it's dead simple.
+It can convert, resize and optimize media files in-flight to save you monies and bandwidth.
+Internally it uses [ffmpeg](https://ffmpeg.org/download.html) for videos and [vips](https://libvips.github.io/libvips/install.html) for images, which means it's quite fast and supports **JPG, PNG, GIF, WEBP, SVG, HEIF, TIFF** and wide range of video formats.

-It's not meant to be used by anyone else, but if you're brave enough — give it a try.
+PEPIC is not meant to be used by anyone else except me, but if you're brave enough — give it a try.
 Maybe we'll become friends.

 ## 🔮 Building and running locally